Frank Skinner tearfully reveals former co-host is ‘fighting’ for his life

-Frank Skinner tearfully reveals former co-host Gareth Richards is ‘fighting’ for life after ‘very big’ crash
+Frank Skinner tearfully reveals former co-host Gareth Richards is ‘fighting’ for his life

 ‘He is in hospital, but it’s not looking great,’ comedian said, fighting back tears